Athinas Street the Central Market Street for Everything Edible

 On 33 Athinas Street, make sure to visit Koudounia, an amazing store offering all kinds of traditional hand-made bells for animals such as goats, sheep. horses and rams, as well as church bells, bell collars, traditional Greek wooden walking sticks and canes, handles, and sticks of wood such as chestnut, linden and olive tree, as well as spares such as brass or stainless steel hand grips. at affordable prices.
 Visit them at koudounia.com

 Also on Evripidou Street among the several stores, are the cheese shops Bitsika,Arcadia and Zafolias, known for their expansive selection of the finest local cheese varieties from all over the country.
 Evripidou Street is also famous for herbs and spices, seasonings, nuts and dried fruit!
-We strongly recommend that you visit Bahar or Elixir!
+We strongly recommend that you visit both Bahar and Elixir!
 You will encounter wonderful stuff you never even knew they existed!
 Along Athinas Street the shopper may also buy teas of all sorts, a pair of shoes or sunglasses from a street vendor, a pair of jeans or a Panama-style hat, work clothes or excursion gear, tools for all trades, gadgets, novelties and all sort of merchandise from the numerous stores and street vendors willing to sell anything but their mother!
 Public buildings include the Athens City Hall on Kotzia Square while several modern and neoclassical office and shopping buildings can be found in the area.

 Dozens of stores with tools for all trades and clothing for all purposes.
 On 32, Athinas St. check out the Spyros Syllas store with utensils of all sorts carved in wood.